williamnzoiwu/html-challenge/README.md

 All the data types are defaulted as objects, so the script then changes the majority of the data types: the "terrestrial_date" column is changed to datetime, the "ls", "sol", and "month" columns are changed to integers, and the "min_temp" and "pressure" columns are changed to floats.
 The dataset is then analyzed by using Pandas functions to answer the following questions:

 How many months exist on Mars?
-(This is asnwered by using a groupby and then a count of the "month" column.)
+(This is answered by using a groupby and a count of the "month" column.)

-How many Martian (and not Earth) days worth of data exist in the scraped dataset?
+How many Martian days worth of data exist in the scraped dataset?
+(This is done by simply counting the rows of data.)

-What are the coldest and the warmest months on Mars (at the location of Curiosity)?
-To answer this question:

-Find the average minimum daily temperature for all of the months.
+What are the coldest and the warmest months on Mars?
+(This is answered by getting the average min temperature for each month, and then seeing which month the lowest temperature and which month has the highest.)
-Plot the results as a bar chart.

 Which months have the lowest and the highest atmospheric pressure on Mars?
-To answer this question:
-Find the average daily atmospheric pressure of all the months.
+(This is answered very similarly to the last one, just taking the average pressure for each month instead of the temperature.)
-Plot the results as a bar chart.

 About how many terrestrial (Earth) days exist in a Martian year?
-To answer this question:
-Consider how many days elapse on Earth in the time that Mars circles the Sun once.
-Visually estimate the result by plotting the daily minimum temperature.
+(This is displayed by plotting the daily minimum temperature across the whole dataset.)

-Lastly, the DataFrame is exported to a CSV file.
+Lastly, after all of the analysis is done, the DataFrame is exported to a CSV file.